bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 could work without me actually coding.
 This gave me confidence and a good feel on how to be hands off and not code anything myself anymore.

 Eventually this led to me doing all the stuff I'm actually good at with AI too, and it's really made things go pretty quickly.
 I'm having Augment or Claude do a feature for me, and if I have an opinion up front on how to tackle it, I'll give it.
-That said, I usually just let it do it's thing and then review code afterwards.
+That said, I usually just let it do its thing and then review code afterwards.

 It's led me to be a lot more opinionated than I'm used to.
 Typically, as a prototyper, I may or may not work with another person on a project.
 But, if I do, I respect their opinions and don't nag about little things.
-After all, they know what they are doing and it's just a prototype at then end of the day with a limited shelf life.
+After all, they know what they are doing and it's just a prototype at the end of the day with a limited shelf life.

 With AI tools on the other hand, I'm an absolutely annoying micromanager.
 I don't actually write the code, but I will complain about every little thing it does differently than I would have.